-This program of study prepares students to provide services in nutrition and exercise interventions for the promotion of lifestyle change.
+This program of study prepares student to provide services in nutrition and exercise interventions for the promotion of lifestyle change.
 The program is designed for those students with a degree in an allied health field.

 Admission to the MS in Nutrition and Exercise Science is a two-step process.
 Students first must be accepted into the Graduate School before being accepted into the program.
-The number of slots available in a class is limited each year, so it is possible that students will not gain admittance who have met all prerequisites.
+The number of slots available in class is limited each year, so it is possible that students will not gain admittance who have met all prerequisites.

 |Course Number||Course Title||Credit|